TungPT95/heroprofile/README.md

 	  alias: avenger
 	  ```

-  - create `key.properties` that contains a reference to your keystore:
+  - create `key_store.properties` in `android/` folder that contains a reference to your keystore:

 	  ```
 	  storePassword=<store_password>